 A subfamily of TGF is bone morphogenic protein (BMP).
 BMP has been shown to induce the formation of new bone in research studies in animals and humans.
 This is of great significance to the surgeon who places dental implants.
 By adding PRP, and thus BMP, to the implant site with bone substitute particles, the implant surgeon can now grow bone more predictably and faster than ever before.

 PRP has many clinical applications

 - Bone grafting for dental implants.
 This includes onlay and inlay grafts, sinus lift procedures, ridge augmentation procedures, and closure of cleft, lip, and palate defects.

 - Repair of bone defects creating by removal of teeth or small cysts.

 - Repair of fistulas between the sinus cavity and mouth.

 Safety: PRP is a by-product of the patient’s own blood, therefore, disease transmission is not an issue.

 Convenience: PRP can be generated in the doctor’s office while the patient is undergoing an outpatient surgical procedure, such as the placement of dental implants.

 Faster healing: The supersaturation of the wound with PRP, and thus growth factors, produces an increase of tissue synthesis and thus faster tissue regeneration.

-Cost effectiveness: Since PRP harvesting is done with only 55 cc of blood in the doctor’s office, the patient need not incur the expense of the harvesting procedure in hospital or at the blood bank.
+Cost-effectiveness: Since PRP harvesting is done with only 55 ccs of blood in the doctor’s office, the patient need not incur the expense of the harvesting procedure in the hospital or at the blood bank.